mosaicnetworks/evm-lite-cli/docs/developer.md

 # Developers

-This document describes the process for building a developer environment.
-These steps should only be required if you want to enhance / compile your own client.
+This document describes the process of building a developer environment.
+These steps should only be required if you want to enhance/compile your own client.
 For all other users, the prebuild `npm` or `yarn` releases should suffice.

 ## Dependencies and Project Build